 For antibiotic resistance threats in the U.S., the CDC has a page, with lots of details on its program here.
 There are data and surveillance reports on active bacterial threats here.

 One of the only national estimate of antibiotic use in the U.S. is connected to food animal production.
 Beginning in 2016, the Food and Drug Administration began collecting data on sales of antibiotics considered medically important to humans that are used in animal agriculture.
 To see the FDA data from 2016 [the most recent data], click here.

-The American Public Health Association, a Washington, D.C.,-based nonprofit that aims to improve the health of the public and achieve equity in health status, has created a series of infographics, with data, to demonstrate the impact of climate change on public health, including the expectation for the increase in vector-born and water-born infectious diseases
+The American Public Health Association, a Washington, D.C.,-based nonprofit that aims to improve the health of the public and achieve equity in health status, has created a series of infographics, with data, to demonstrate the impact of climate change on public health, including the expectation for the increase in vector-borne and water-borne infectious diseases.

 Emergency health preparedness